Super-linear propagation for a general, local cane toads model: The relationship between , , and --

-Recalling the initial conditions for $I$, we then find that $J \leq I$.
+from which it follows that $J$ is a sub-solution of~\eqref{eq:I}.
+The main difficulty is verifying the boundary condition.
 We note that $J$ actually satisfies the Neumann boundary condition in $\theta$, but this is not necessary for our purposes so we do not show it.

 \begin{proof}[Proof of~\eqref{eq:J}]